noverde/serpens/README.md

 ## Database

 TODO:
 This utilities are useful for works with database.

-At this moment exists two function for ....
+##### Migrate databases

+- This migrations use yoyo-migration.

 ```python
 from serpens import database